Generative Prior-Guided Neural Interface Reconstruction for 3D Electrical Impedance Tomography

 \begin{proof} The proof follows from the chain rule and the shape derivative formula in \cite{chen2023solving}.
 Specifically, we use the relation between variations in the latent space and the corresponding shape variations through the implicit neural representation, applying the adjoint method to derive \eqref{eq:gradient1}. \end{proof}

-This elegant gradient formulation reveals the intricate relationship between latent space variations and interface geometry changes.
-The integrand in \eqref{eq:gradient1} combines three critical components: (1) the sensitivity of the forward solution $\frac{\partial u}{\partial n}$, (2) the sensitivity of the adjoint solution $\frac{\partial w}{\partial n}$, and (3) the shape-to-latent mapping $\frac{\nabla_z f_\theta}{\|\nabla_x f_\theta\|}$.
-This formulation provides a mathematically rigorous bridge between neural network parameters and geometric optimization, allowing efficient navigation of the latent manifold toward solutions that match the physical measurements.
+This gradient formulation provides a rare mathematical bridge between the physics-driven world of shape derivatives and the data-driven, probabilistic world of generative models.
+The integrand in \eqref{eq:gradient1} elegantly combines three critical components: (1) the sensitivity of the forward solution $\frac{\partial u}{\partial n}$, (2) the sensitivity of the adjoint solution $\frac{\partial w}{\partial n}$, and (3) the shape-to-latent mapping $\frac{\nabla_z f_\theta}{\|\nabla_x f_\theta\|}$, linking variations in data-misfit to perturbations in the learned shape manifold.
+This formulation provides a rigorous bridge between physics-driven shape derivatives and data-driven generative latent variables, enabling efficient navigation of the learned manifold toward solutions that match the measurements.

-Building on this established gradient expression, we can update z using a stochastic gradient descent algorithm.
-In our experiments, we adopt the Adam method, which is an efficient optimization method based on gradient and moment, although other gradient descent methods could also be employed.
+Building on this gradient expression, we can update $z$ using stochastic gradient descent algorithms.
+In our experiments, we adopt the Adam optimizer, which efficiently combines gradient and momentum information, although other gradient-based methods could also be employed.
 The complete algorithm description is presented in Algorithm \ref{alg:main}.
-Our approach offers several key advantages, including efficient optimization in a low-dimensional latent space and topology preservation inherited from the pre-trained neural distance function (NDF).
-This combination enhances the overall performance and effectiveness of our method, particularly for challenging 3D high-contrast EIT reconstruction problems, where maintaining correct topology is crucial for accurate interpretation.
+Our approach offers several key advantages, including efficient low-dimensional optimization enabled by the pre-trained generative prior.
+This combination enhances overall performance, particularly for challenging 3D high-contrast EIT reconstruction problems where maintaining correct topology is crucial for accurate interpretation.